 The ’90s - Now

-Here we are 45 years after the Roe v.
-Wade decision, and yet here we are still fighting for control over our bodies.
+Here we are fresh after the overturn of Roe v.
+Wade; it’s 2022, and we are still fighting for control over our bodies.
 Or, as my mother so eloquently put it, "I can't believe we're still dealing with this BS."
-But jumping from the '80s to now, there has be progress, but there's also been a lot of backward movement, too.
+Jumping from the ’80s to now, there has been progress, but there's also been a lot of backward movement, too.

 "I would say the stigma has definitely gotten worse, as the cumulative effect of years of anti-abortion propaganda takes hold."

 But while that stigma still exists, it hasn't stopped women from being vocal about their abortions.
 It's in sharing our abortion stories that we can shatter the stigma surrounding abortion.
 Whether we choose to share them anonymously or not, they need to be told and heard.
 "For a very long time, women were shamed into silence about their need for abortion care," says Hauser.
 "Social conservatives stigmatized the procedure and shamed women who sought abortion care in an effort to keep us isolated from each other and from the knowledge that the need for abortion care is common — and has been so throughout the generations.
-Fear of judgement still keeps many women from talking about their own abortion experiences.
+Fear of judgment still keeps many women from talking about their own abortion experiences.
 But there is a movement afoot.
 Abortion story-telling campaigns like Advocates for Youths' 1 in 3 Campaign are designed to help women break through the silence and shatter the stigma.
 More than 1,400 people have shared their own abortion stories with the Campaign to demonstrate the positive impact abortion access has had on their lives.
-And next month 100 people will share their stories live for the 1 in 3 Campaign’s 4th Annual Six-hour Abortion Speakout: Justice for Jane.
 These efforts and others like them have helped to reduce the stigma many women have been made to feel.
-These days, when I share my own abortion story, I am struck by the numbers of other women who come up to me afterwards to share theirs — many for the first time.
+These days, when I share my own abortion story, I am struck by the number of other women who come up to me afterwards to share theirs — many for the first time.
 We are tired of the silence and fed up with the politics of shame."
-Which is most especially evidenced by the closing of abortion clinics and the chipping away of access by politicians, as Hauser mentioned.
+Which is most especially evidenced by the closing of abortion clinics and the recent loss of federal abortion rights, as Hauser mentioned.

 "From the 1970s, the numbers of freestanding abortion clinics in the U.S. continued to increase, but by the 1990s, clinics began to close," says Grant.
 "These closures were largely caused by targeted regulations by anti-abortion legislators against abortion providers, which made opening and running a clinic expensive and fraught with challenges.
 These regulations perpetuated stigma by drawing an imaginary line between abortion care and other types of medical care.
 They falsely claimed abortion was dangerous and thus placed unnecessary regulations and processes not required by any other type of medicine on abortion providers.
 These needless restrictions were an attempt to shut down clinics and create fear and shame among those who choose abortion."

 Ultimately, the fight is far from over when it comes to women's reproductive rights and a woman's right to choose.
-So while we celebrate the landmark decision that was made 45 years go, we also need to keep ourselves educated, continue to be vocal, and fight, fight, fight.
-Because nobody, and I mean, nobody, has any right to tell a woman what she can and can't do with her body.
+Especially now that Roe v.
+Wade has been overturned, we need to keep ourselves educated, continue to be vocal, and fight, fight, fight.
+Because nobody, and I mean nobody, has any right to tell a woman what she can and can't do with her body.